-All honor infractions must be reported to the Division Head.
-The Head of School, Division Head, and classroom teacher will handle disciplinary action involving honor violations.
+All honor infractions must be reported to the Division Head & Principal.
+The administrative team along with the classroom teacher will handle disciplinary action involving honor violations.

 FUNDAMENTAL PRINCIPLES

 CA assumes students have a serious purpose, a moral code, and a set of values that will guide appropriate behavior.
 The discipline is therefore tailored to those types of students, not those who need excessive guidelines for appropriate behavior.
 Its government is one of principles rather than of rules, regulations, and penalties.
 Faculty and administrators help students realize they are accountable for their actions and achievements and for the well-being of the larger community of which they are a part.